nathaneltitane/dextop/README.md

 Dextop turns your modern Android device into a complete Linux-based distribution workstation in a matter of minutes!
 No hassle or deep technical know-how required: **Dextop is easy and user friendly.**

-Dextop was developed using a Samsung Galaxy Note 20 Ultra and a Samsung Galaxy Tab S7+.
+Dextop was developed using a Samsung Galaxy Note 20 Ultra, a Samsung Galaxy Tab S7+ and optimized to run within/alongside Samsung DeX.
-**It has been tested and optimized to run in tandem with Samsung's Dex platform.**

 ### Before you proceed: